education.vic.gov.au

 8. providing school specific training on roles and responsibilities, communication processes, student-specific requirements and other relevant information to school and bus operator staff, including through the online learning modules which school and bus staff must complete each year

-9. checking bus operator and taxi invoices (which must be submitted to schools monthly) and confirming with the bus operator or taxi service, within 10 working days of month’s end, if the invoice is accurate (so that the operator can provide invoices to the Student Transport Unit for payment)
+9. checking bus operator and taxi invoices (which must be submitted to schools monthly) and confirming with the bus operator or taxi service, before the 10th working day of the month, if the invoice is accurate (so that the operator can provide invoices to the Student Transport Unit for payment)

 10. advise the Student Transport Unit of any operational issues that may affect students or the provision of a transport service.